itsazzaosman/Indaba-Hack-The-Carbon/README.md

 ### Acknowledgements
 - Built on top of `InstaGeo-E2E-Geospatial-ML` and the competition starter resources.
-- Thanks to the Deep Learning Indaba and InsteaDeep Kaggle organizers and community.
+- Thanks to the Deep Learning Indaba and InstaDeep Kaggle organizers and community.